boostorg/leaf/doc/whitepaper.md

 }
 ```

-The above function computes a `float` value based on the contents of the specified file, reserving a single `INVALID_VALUE` to allow the caller to effectively inspect the *failure flag*.
+The above function computes a `float` value based on the contents of the specified file, reserving a single `INVALID_VALUE` (possibly a NaN) to allow the caller to effectively inspect the *failure flag*.

 In case of failure to `open()`, our function stays out of the way: the error code is communicated from `open()` (which sets the `errno`) *directly* to an *error-handling* function up the call stack (which examines the `errno` in order to understand the failure), while the return value of each intermediate function needs only communicate a single bit of data (the *failure flag*).